HavaleShreyash/Clive-For-Windows/README.md

-Clive is a command line interface (CLI) tool that leverages the power of Gemini AI to interpret natural language commands and execute corresponding command line commands on a Windows machine.
+Clive is an innovative command line interface (CLI) tool designed to streamline the interaction between users and their Windows machines.
+By harnessing the capabilities of Gemini AI, Clive enables users to execute various system operations using simple natural language commands.

-## Overview
+# Overview

-Clive enables users to interact with their system using natural language commands, which are processed by Gemini AI to generate executable command line commands.
-This allows users to perform various tasks on their system without the need to manually enter complex commands.
+Traditionally, interacting with a command line interface requires users to memorize and input complex commands, which can be daunting for beginners and time-consuming for experienced users.
+Clive simplifies this process by allowing users to communicate with their system using everyday language, making it more accessible and user-friendly.

 ## Features